nadinejavier/dns-panel/README.md

   end
 ```

 When the user decides to change their domain name, the system will be making another PUT request to add an ALIAS record, which NS1 provides.
 Since the zone name in NS1 can not be changed, the ALIAS records can be used since it can be placed in the root domain and links it to other domains.
-To update a record like the 'A' record, a request to update record configurations will under the update method in the record's controller, and will contain a new answer in the parameters.
+To update a record like the 'A' record, a request to update record configurations will be under the update method in the record's controller, and will contain a new answer in the parameters.
 When the request is successful, the same value of the parameters will update in the database.

 ```ruby
   def update